-In August 2014, EPA finished relocating its research staff from approximately 38,000 square feet of leased space into EPA’s Pacific Ecological Systems Division (PESD) in Corvallis, Oregon.
+In 2021, EPA started relocating Region 9 research staff from approximately 45,800 square feet of leased space into EPA’s Pacific Ecological Systems Division (PESD) in Corvallis, Oregon.
 EPA is also in the process of consolidating its operations from the Willamette Research Station, which occupied 13,300 square feet in Corvallis, Oregon, into the PESD.
-Through this consolidation effort, EPA reduced laboratory square footage and renovated existing laboratory space in the Main Building A Wing.
+Through this consolidation effort, EPA reduced laboratory square footage and renovated existing laboratory space in the Corvallis Main Laboratory.

 This consolidation will significantly reduce EPA’s energy intensity and Scope 1 and 2 greenhouse gas emissions.
 It will also reduce the agency’s operating costs, including rent and annual energy costs.

 Infrastructure Replacement Projects (IRP)

-EPA is undertaking a multi-phase IRP at its Atlantic Coastal Environmental Sciences Division Laboratory in Narragansett, Rhode Island.
+EPA is planning a multi-phase IRP at its Ecosystem Process Division (EPD) in Athens, Georgia.
 The IRP has several energy performance improvement components, including: